consoledotdev/home/content/tools/browser-testing.md

 is the subject of this review.
 As such, we didn’t select it for a full review.

 {{< img-center src="/img/tools/browser-testing-polypane.png" alt="Polypane product screenshot" width="100%" >}}

 {{< div--close >}}

+{{< nav-wrapper--open anchor-name="responsively" >}}

+{{< tools/category-review/card-heading name="Responsively" anchor="responsively" thumbnail="/img/favicons/responsively.svg" url="https://responsively.app/" score="none" >}}

+Responsively is an open source multi-pane browser built using [Electron](https://www.electronjs.org/).
+It has prebuilt support for popular devices and allows adding custom device dimensions.
+Hence, it is useful for testing responsive web pages.
+It is possible to install a browser extension (on Firefox, Chrome, and Edge) to send links from the browser to the Responsively app and preview them instantly.

+Responsively comes with a live CSS editor and a design mode which makes the process of temporarily applying design rules and updating content easier.
+It is possible to delete cookies, storage session data, and reset the network cache with the click of a button.
+Other actions such as throttling the network or loading the website via proxy are also supported.
+Users can add extensions from the Chrome web store.
+However, the Responsively developers warn that the extensions may not work as intended.

+Unlike [Polypane](#polypane), users can disable event mirroring across the panes and take screenshots of individual panes in bulk.
+However, in our testing Responsively didn’t capture screenshots until the cursor was hovering over the pane.
+Similar to Polypane, it is also CPU intensive.

+Responsively is designed for responsive web testing - not for automated cross browser testing.
+As such, we didn’t select it for a full review.

+{{< img-center src="/img/tools/browser-testing-responsively.png" alt="Responsively product screenshot" width="100%" >}}

+{{< div--close >}}